.

 Balanced, Clear, Stoned |

 Finally, this list is by no means exhaustive.
-As every person is unique so is your choice in weed, so experiment until you find the right strain for you.
-The key is to get a feel for the high before you commit to a lengthy session.
-Typically smoking or vaping allow you to control the high a lot more than dabs or edibles, so these methods of consumption are recommended.
+As every person is unique, so is their choice in weed.
+The better option is to start with less-psychoactive plants before you commit to a lengthy or powerful session.
+Typically, smoking or vaping allow you to control the high a lot more than dabs or edibles, so these methods of consumption are the better option to start with if you decide to give cannabis a chance against anxiety

 - Facts & Statistics | Anxiety and Depression Association of America, ADAA https://adaa.org